spartanny/CodingPractice/README.md

 # CodingPractice

-This repo will contain my solutions to questions on various platforms Each platform will have its own dedicated firectory and file name will be identical to the question name.
+This repo will contain my solutions to questions on various platforms Each platform will have its own dedicated directory and file name will be identical to the question name.